saylesss88/nix-book/src/nix/hardening_networking.md

 not recommended to use Firefox, especially on Linux because of the weak sandboxing.

+As a Chromium-based browser, Brave has been growing on me.
+Brave uses randomization rather than standardization for fingerprinting protection.
+If you run Cover Your Tracks with Brave, it will show a randomized fingerprint.

 <details>
 <summary> ✔️ Click To Expand United States Patriot Act Overview </summary>